BonaventuraLabs/W4JE/README.md

+Attention - some changes made.
+Battle added, move keys are different now, wind can't be zero strength to speed up testing

 # W4JE
 This is a a project of two friends who decided one day to learn python.
 They wanted to learn object oriented programming with Python and what can serve better for this purpose than writing a good game?